Legal Help For Paternity Determinations

 Contact An Attorney For Help With Parental Rights

 Whether you are a father who wishes to establish parental rights or a mother who wishes to determine paternity, Lackey Law Firm, P.C., can help.
-To schedule a consultation, call the firm’s offices in Austin, Corpus Christi, and Fredericksburg today at 888-705-0307.
+To schedule a consultation, call the firm’s offices in Fredericksburg, New Braunfels, Austin and Corpus Christi* today at 888-705-0307.
 You may also complete an online contact form.

 *Main office is located in Austin, Texas.
 All office locations are staffed by appointment only.